northorangeshore/project_stock/README.md

-# This is project for predicting stock market
+# This is project for predicting stock market clea